Vampire/javacord.github.io/_wiki/essential-knowledge/lambda-introduction.md

 ```
 > Hint: If the method has more than one parameter, it would look like this: `(param1, param2) -> { ... }`

-There's even a shorter version: If you are only executing one statement you can get rid of the `{ }` brackets as well:
+There's even a shorter version: if you are only executing one statement, you can get rid of the `{ }` brackets as well:
 ```java
 api.addMessageCreateListener(event -> event.deleteMessage());
 ```